yoyomo/brewrap/README.md

-# package
+# brewrap
-package a project ready for brew
+wrap a project ready for brew